For compassionate and thoughtful interventions against the horrors of suffering in the near and distant future

 On the seriousness of suffering by Brian Tomasik (one of the most influential activist/writers in the broader community)

-The veil of ignorance considerations by John Rawls
+The Veil of Ignorance considerations by John Rawls

 The Ethics of Wild Animal Suffering by Ole Martin Moen

-General resource page on suffering-focused ethics
+General resource page on Suffering-Focused Ethics (SFE)

 This page was first published on 04 Mar 2022.
-Latest significant update was on 23 July 2025.
+Latest significant update was on 14 Jan 2026.